sfdc-db-gmail/unlocked-packages/docs/faq-unlocked-packages.md

 </h3>
 **Step 1** - Extract a small set of unpackaged, self-contained metadata from your production org and convert it to Salesforce DX format using mdapi:retrieve and mdapi:convert commands.

 How to identify this set of self-contained metadata is a bit of a science and a bit of an art.
 You can try and select metadata that represents an app, or customization to an AppExchange app, or customizations to Sales Cloud or an Account object, or some set of metadata that represents a functional unit (e.g.: a library of apex classes).
 We know this is a challenging task.
 We plan to produce material to help in this.
-See this blog series that talks about DX and DCPs.
+See this [blog](https://developer.salesforce.com/blogs/2018/02/getting-started-salesforce-dx-part-1-5.html) series that talks about DX and unlocked packages.

-**Step 2** - Push this metadata to a scratch org using source:push and validate that this is the metadata that you want to be part of a new DCP.
+**Step 2** - Push this metadata to a scratch org using source:push and validate that this is the metadata that you want to be part of a new package.
 If you are missing some metadata, go back to Step 1.

-**Step 3** - Create a DCP using this metadata (see here for how to create a DCP).
-Make sure this DCP has no namespace (supply the --nonamespace flag to the force:package2:create command).
+**Step 3** - Create an unlocked package using this metadata (see [here](#hello-world) for how to create a package).
+Make sure this package has no namespace (supply the --nonamespace flag to the force:package:create command).
 See here for more info about namespaces and packages.

-**Step 4** - Test the DCP in CI and UAT environments.
+**Step 4** - Test the package in CI and UAT environments.
 If you encounter issues, you may have to go back to Step 1 and validate that you have the right set of metadata.
-Once the DCP has passed all CI runs and UAT on sandboxes, install the DCP in the production org.
-This installation does NOT deploy new metadata as what’s contained in the DCP is already present in the production org.
-But what this does is “migrate” the metadata from the unpackaged set to the DCP so that it is now part of the DCP in the production org.
-From this point forward, you can iterate over this metadata set using the DCP.
+Once the package has passed all CI runs and UAT on sandboxes, install the package in the production org.
+This installation does NOT deploy new metadata as what’s contained in the package is already present in the production org.
+But what this does is “migrate” the metadata from the unpackaged set to the package so that it is now part of the package in the production org.
+From this point forward, you can iterate over this metadata set using the package.

-These steps, along with the specification of dependencies among DCPs, can help in organizing all of the unpackaged metadata into a set of interdependent DCPs.
+These steps, along with the specification of dependencies among packages, can help in organizing all of the unpackaged metadata into a set of interdependent packages.

 <h2 id="common-pkg-ops">
 Q. What are some of the common packaging operations?
 </h2>

 **Package Creation**
 A package is a container of metadata.
-When you create a package, such as a DCP, you specify some characteristic info about the package: name, description, namespace associated with it, package type (unlocked for now), and so on.
-Associating metadata with a package occurs at the package version creation step.
+When you create a package, you specify some characteristic info about the package: name, description, metadata and namespace associated with it, package type and so on.

 **Package Version Creation**
 As your development team is working on some functionality, you, as a release manager, may want to take periodic snapshots of the functionality when it is in a functional state.
 Such snapshots are package versions.
+When the package version creation operation is executed, a copy of the current state of the metadata in the project folder (the directory specified in `force:package:create` command) is used to create the package version.
 You can create any number of package versions.
 Each version, once created, is immutable.

 **Package Install**
-A package install is an operation whereby the metadata of a package is deployed in the target org.
+A package install is an operation whereby the metadata of a package is deployed to the target org.
 A package install is actually a package version install - it is the deployment of metadata contained in a specific package version of a package.
 A package is typically associated with 100s or even 1,000s of package versions.
 When you install a package, you specify which one of the many versions you intend to install.
 Install and deploy mean the same in this context.

 **Package Upgrade**
 Installing a version on top of a previously installed package version is a package upgrade.
 When you perform a package upgrade, the metadata of the new package version is deployed to the org.
-The package upgrade process can add new metadata to the org, modify existing metadata, and may even delete some metadata depending on what’s there in the new version of the package.
+The package upgrade process can add new metadata to the org, modify existing metadata, and may even delete and deprecate some metadata depending on what’s there in the new version of the package.

 **Package Downgrade**
 See here for more info about package downgrades.